 make stuffed potatoes in advance

 YES!
 YES!
 Sloppy Joe Baked Potatoes are ideal to make advance.
 Refrigerate them up to 3 days or freeze them for up to 2 months.
 The details are below.

 - Wrap the prepared and cooled potatoes in plastic wrap and put in a resealable bag.
 Store in the fridge or freezer.

 - When it's time to reheat them bring the potatoes to room temperature.
 Place the refrigerated potatoes on the counter for about 30 minutes.
-Thaw froze potatoes overnight in the fridge.
+If frozen, thaw potatoes overnight in the fridge.
 Then place on the counter for 30 minutes before reheating.

 - Preheat oven to 375 degrees F. Unwrap potatoes and place them on a baking sheet.

-- I'm a big fan of using a digital thermometer to check for when foods are cooked or heated to perfection.
-When reheating Loaded Turkey Sloppy Joe Stuffed Potatoes, the internal temperature should be about 150 degrees F.
+I'm a big fan of using a digital thermometer to check for when foods are cooked or heated to perfection.
+When reheating stuffed baked potatoes, the internal temperature should be about 150 degrees F.